Communicating With Parents

 Student agendas, e-mails, phone calls and interviews are all effective mechanisms for sharing information with parents.
 At report card time parents should already know about areas where their child is experiencing success, and where additional support may be required.

-The Value of On-line Information
+The Value of Email

-The Value of On-line Information
+The Value of Online Information

 Timing of Formal Communication